ALOM-2020-2021/shop-api-FlorianBarbet/README.md

 For security reasons I've delete some properties on this base file, first step is to change it with your own configuration.

-Don't panic I help you, begin with ... / stand for ... :
+Don't panic I help you, start with ... / stand for ... :
 * trainer.service / security authentication on trainer-api
 which implements Spring Security Configuration !
 * spring.datasource / your database information
 to plug your own database ( it should be the same as trainer-api )
 * spring.rabbitmq / your RabbitMQ information,
-this project use some messaging queues, it should be the same for every API plug into shop-api
+this project use some messaging queues, it should be the same for each API plug into shop-api

 You've seen some props are like : ${SOMETHING:...} it stands for there is an Environment variable named as SOMETHING ( in this case ) if you can't find it will use : "..."

-Environment variable are :
+Environments variables are :
 * SERVER_PORT_SHOP it's the server port to run shop.
 * TRAINER_API_URL it's the URL of your trainer-api.
 * DDL_AUTO it could be fill in as "none","update","create-drop" ;